rixx/ramble/ideas.md

       - Hex/Necro: Meditation in games
       - Notice if things are fun or supposed to be fun (re chocolate)
       - Watch yourself playing, and watch your mind betray you
+- [ ] Register your prediction, because otherwise you'll believe your biases about yourself, and models are important